Community Service/Middle School

-The academic program of the Sussex Academy is centered on the principles of the Expeditionary Learning curriculum model.
-One key element of this model is community service.
+The academic program of the Sussex Academy is centered on an Instructional model that shows empathy, compassion, and respect.
+One key element of this model is service.
 For this reason, each Sussex Academy student is required to participate in ten hours of community service each year.
 This is an independent assignment.
-Students can choose the activity that they would like to do, but need to perform them on a voluntary basis for individuals and/or groups beyond the immediate family.
+Students can choose the activity that they would like to do, but need to perform service hours on a voluntary basis for individuals and/or groups beyond the immediate family.

 Each student must complete at least ten hours of community service by the end of spring break each year.
 A log of the community service activities that each student performs during the school year must be maintained and submitted on the day after spring break.
 In addition, some form of evidence must accompany the log.
 Acceptable forms of evidence include photographs, journal entries and/or verification letters.
 All service activities must be pre-approved by parents/guardians and should have adult supervision.